mrismanaziz/Reforestation/README.md

-## What did the ocean say to the shore?
-Nothing, it just waved.
+## They say Dodger Stadium can hold up to fifty-six thousand people, but that is just a ballpark figure.